shanji361/XeniumMistyAnalysis/README.md

 # 5. Marker Gene Analysis
+## 5.1 Finding Cluster Specific Marker Genes
 Following Giotto object creation, preprocessing, and clustering, the analysis moves to identifying cluster-specific marker genes.
 The Scran method is applied to detect genes enriched in each Leiden cluster, allowing likely cell types to be inferred.
-The top two ranked marker genes per cluster are then visualized using violin plots, showing the normalized expression of these markers across all clusters.

 ```{r, eval=FALSE}
 # # Identifying marker genes for each cluster using the scran method,
 # so that we can assign a likely cell type to each cluster based on known marker gene expression.